cepalium/cepalium.github.io/_posts/2018-04-01-frankfurt.md

 {% include image.html url="/assets/frankfurt.jpg" description="A Glance of Frankfurt from Frankfurt Cathedral" %}

-Most importantly, my bachelor thesis was successully defended with the help of supportive supervisors and dear friends.
+Most important, my bachelor thesis was successully defended with the help of supportive supervisors and dear friends.

 Thank you, Frankfurt.